shangbuhuan13/shangbuhuan13.github.io/_pages/about.md

   - /about.html
 ---

 I am a 3rd-year PhD candidate at Chair for Computer Aided Medical Procedures & Augmented Reality (CAMP), Technical University of Munich.
 My supervisors are PD Dr. Federico Tombari and Prof. Nassir Navab.
-I also work with Fabian Manhardt from Google.
+I also work with Dr. Fabian Manhardt from Google.
 In 2020, I received my master degree at Department of Automation in Tsinghua University, under the supervision of Prof. Xiangyang Ji.
 In 2017, I received the B.Eng. degree at Department of Automation in Tsinghua University.

 # Research